tusharrbhardwaj/Automated-Plagiarism-Checker/README.md

 # Future Improvements

--- Modular code structure with separate files for each task -- Better error handling and progress reporting
+1. Modular code structure with separate files for each task
+2. Better error handling and progress reporting
--- GUI version using tkinter or PyQt
+3. GUI version using tkinter or PyQt
--- CLI arguments for automation and batch jobs
+4. CLI arguments for automation and batch jobs
--- Dockerized version for isolated runs
+5. Dockerized version for isolated runs

 # Author
-## Tushar Bharadwaj
+Tushar Bharadwaj
+Aspiring Cybersecurity Professional | Automation Enthusiast | Python Developer